oneapi-src/oneDNN/rfcs/20240326-block-level-api/README.md

 or a layout tag around when the data pre-packing logic is separate to the operator implementation.

-The second option could be simpler only if the information necesary to make layout determination is readily available and does not require to pass extra information around (otherwise it would be equivalent to pass layout tag / brgemm object around).
+The second option could be simpler only if the information necessary to make layout determination is readily available and does not require to pass extra information around (otherwise it would be equivalent to pass layout tag / brgemm object around).
 Current internal